1996 California Proposition 218: Public Hearing Requirement and Assessment Ballot Tabulation

 The weighted assessment ballot requirement under Proposition 218 is not new.
 Neither is the requirement that the assessment ballot process be limited to property owners.
 Prior to Proposition 218, the majority protest process was limited to property owners subject to a proposed assessment.
 For a small number of assessments, a property owner election with weighted voting was legally required.
 The constitutionality of these property owner elections has previously been upheld by the California Supreme Court.

 Proposition 218 does not directly address issues associated with the secrecy of assessment ballots.
-However, these issues have been addressed by statutes adopted by the California Legislature.
+However, these secrecy issues have been addressed by statutes adopted by the California Legislature.

 An assessment ballot must be in a form that conceals its contents once it is sealed by the person submitting the assessment ballot, and must remain sealed until the tabulation of assessment ballots starts.
 Assessment ballots must be unsealed and tabulated in public view at the conclusion of the required public hearing so as to permit all interested persons to meaningfully monitor the accuracy of the ballot tabulation process.
 During and after the ballot tabulation, assessment ballots and the information used to determine the weight of each assessment ballot are disclosable public records under the California Public Records Act, and must be made equally available for inspection by the proponents and the opponents of the proposed assessment.
 Assessment ballots must be preserved for a minimum of two years, after which they may be destroyed as provided by law.

 The California Supreme Court has ruled that voting secrecy protections under the California Constitution do not apply to assessment ballot proceedings under Proposition 218.
 To the extent any secrecy protections exist for assessment ballots, they are generally derived from state statutes or local laws.
 Prior to Proposition 218, assessment protests by property owners were generally treated as public records subject to disclosure under the California Public Records Act.
 Proposition 218 did not alter the public record status of assessment protests by property owners.